What It Time-to-Value? +How to Decrease TTV (2023)

-Google uses their welcome email to inform users of the next step and offer resources, like a “frequently asked questions” page.
+Google uses its welcome email to inform users of the next step and offer resources, like a frequently asked questions (FAQ) page.

-The platform decreases time to value by walking users through the different features of your product so they can see the benefits for themselves.
+Whatfix decreases time to value by walking users through the different features of your product so they can see the benefits for themselves.
 This decreased TTV leads to higher customer satisfaction and end-user adoption rates.
-When Dimensions UK implemented Whatfix, they increased their user satisfaction score to 5/5, and raised their three-month user adoption rates from 10% to 50%.
+When Dimensions UK implemented Whatfix, they increased their user satisfaction score to 5/5 and raised their three-month user adoption rates from 10% to 50%.

-CSMs personalize the onboarding process.
-They greet the customer by name in a welcome email and offer tailored recommendations and advice.
-Because answers and suggestions are personalized for the customer’s needs, they can clearly see the benefits of using your product.
+CSMs personalize the onboarding process by greeting customers by name in a welcome email and offering tailored recommendations and advice.
+Because answers and suggestions are personalized for the customer’s experience, they can clearly see the benefits of using your product.
 And the reduced time to value has a significant impact—almost one-third of surveyed companies said having dedicated customer success efforts resulted in a 20% or more rise in annual recurring revenue.

-Arguably, the best way to make a frictionless onboarding process is to see where customers are struggling.
-Track how customers are using your product, and see whether there are certain features or parts of the onboarding process where they get stuck.
+The best way to provide frictionless onboarding is to identify where customers struggle in the process via product usage data.
+Track how customers use your product and see whether there are certain features or parts of the onboarding process where they get stuck.

 If you find a particular point in the onboarding flow that multiple users have trouble with, you can address the issue and prevent future customers from experiencing it.
 Track search queries in the knowledge base to see if many people are asking the same questions.
 Then, you can fix the root cause of user concerns instead of just addressing support tickets one by one.

 Look at feature usage data as well.
-Are there features that very few people are using?
-If so, consider redesigning them to make their value more obvious or changing their location within your product, in case they’re being overlooked.
+Are there features that only some people are using?
+If so, consider redesigning them to make their value more obvious or changing their location within your product if they’re being overlooked.

 It may seem counterintuitive, but a longer free trial doesn’t necessarily lead to a higher conversion rate.
-When users have less time to play around with the product, they work faster to try out all the different features.
+Users with less time to play around with the product work faster to try out all the different features.
 As a result, they shorten their time to value.

 These strategies serve to show the customer how to use your product and how it can solve their business concerns.

-You know the benefits of your product and the problems it solves.
+You know the benefits of your product and the problems it solves better than anyone.
 But you have to convince your potential customers of this.
-If they have a rough onboarding experience, it is harder for them to learn to use the product and see everything it has to offer.
+If they have a rough onboarding experience, learning to use the product and see everything it offers is harder.